giselepereiira/Movie-chatbot/Approach.md

 ### MovieSearchAPI  - endpoint specification: Get Movie given an attribute

-Url: GET HOST:PORT/movie-with-attribute
+- Url: _GET HOST:PORT/movie-with-attribute_

-Url Parameters (Query Parameters):
+- Url Parameters:

-genre: the movie genre;
+    - movie_attribute: the characteristic of the movie;

-movie_attribute: the characteristic of the movie;
+    - genre: the movie genre;

-director_name: the movie’s director name;
+    - director_name: the movie’s director name;

-actor_name: the actor that represents on that movie;
+    - actor_name: the actor that represents on that movie;

-year_start: the year that the movie was released;
+    - year_start: the year that the movie was released;

-year_end: if present, the year_start is mandatory and should behave like a between;
+    - year_end: if present, the year_start is mandatory and should behave like a between;

-top_rated: integer representing the number of movies that should be returned, sorted by highest rating.
+    - top_rated: integer representing the number of movies that should be returned, sorted by highest rating.

-All of these parameters are optional.
+All of these parameters are optional except for movie_attribute.

 ### Database